hashicorp/nomad/website/source/docs/job-specification/service.html.md

     - `${GROUP}` - the name of the group
     - `${TASK}` - the name of the task
     - `${BASE}` - shorthand for `${JOB}-${GROUP}-${TASK}`

+    Any environment variables in the name are ignored during validation, because some environment variables can only be resolved at run time.
+Invalid characters outside of environment variable names will not pass validation.
+For example, if the service name is set to `my_service${NOMAD_NODE_NAME}` it will fail validation.
+However, if a service name is set to `myservice${NOMAD_NODE_NAME}` and the node name contains an invalid character, it will only be caught at run time and nomad validate will succeed.

 - `port` `(string: <required>)` - Specifies the label of the port on which this service is running.
 Note this is the _label_ of the port and not the port